Key Points

 How to Calculate Cycle Time

-With cycle time, a necessary factor is to exclude all downtime and extraneous activity that is not part of the actual work time needed to complete a task.
+With cycle time, a necessary factor is to exclude all downtime and extraneous activity.
+These are not part of the actual work time needed to complete a task.
 Once you exclude these things from production time, you have net production time (NPT).
 Then, to calculate cycle time, you will divide net production time by the number of units produced.

 Cycle time = NPT / number of units produced